 The Fastrack corridor is a central route through each of the Whitecliffe villages, crossing Southfleet Road on the eastern side and connecting to the ‘shopper’s paradise’ that is Bluewater Shopping Centre in the west, via the Bean Road Tunnel.
 The 80m tunnel will create a new dedicated pedestrian, cycle and bus route to Bluewater from Whitecliffe.
-The Fastrack route through Castle Hill, Ashmere and Alkerden will be open in early 2022, when 90% of residents will be within 5 minutes of a Fastrack stop.
+The Fastrack route through Castle Hill, Ashmere and Alkerden will be open in 2023, when 90% of residents will be within 5 minutes of a Fastrack stop.

 Click here to find out more.